JuanVilla424/github-cicd-template/README.md

 1. **Configure GitHub Actions**

    - Navigate to the .github/workflows/ directory.
-   - Customize the ci-cd.yml file according to your project's requirements.
+   - Customize the ci.yml file according to your project's requirements.
+   - Customize the python.yml file to format and lint python code.
+   - Customize the node.yml file to format and lint node.js code if you are hosting frontend.
+   - Customize the release-controller file to add or remove **[backend, frontend, docker deployment, database]**

 2. **Set Up Secrets**